 Every illustration, blog post, case study and social media GIF that supports your marketing campaigns should be cataloged for additional use down the road.

-Your one-time investment in content assets thus repays itself several times over each time you grab that evergreen infographic from a few years ago, for instance, and cycle it back into your campaigns.
+A one-time investment in content repays itself several times over each time you grab that evergreen infographic from a few years ago, for instance, and cycle it back into your campaigns.

 A large portion of your marketing materials will be copy-based.
 And it makes sense: The average company that’s versed in content marketing increases their online visibility with prospects primarily through text.
 Here are the assets you’ll likely be working with and how you can use them as recurring collateral: